SpringRole/springscan-documentation/source/gettingStarted/authentication.rst

 **Error Codes and Messages**

-	* 200: Bank account/IFSC code or both are invalid
+	* 200: Bank account and IFSC combination are verified / Bank account or IFSC code or both are invalid.
-	* 422: Values are Unprocessable
+	* 422: Values are Unprocessable.

 UPI ID Validation
 -----------------